cyxzheng/cyxzheng.github.io/_projects/hvf.md

 The home page acts as the hook, where HVF Labs' proven track record and unique way of starting companies would hopefully interest potential hires.
 If the viewer is intrigued, they'll either head over to the About page to learn more, or click the call-to-action at the bottom to reach out.

+I also designed a dot grid background, to mimic that of a dotted notebook.
+I thought this was a fitting way to add a little bit of texture and personality to a website of a company who's sole purpose is to iterate rapidly on new ideas.

 <div class="image"><img class="shadow" src="../assets/images/projects/hvf/homefinal.png"></div>

 ### 3. How we do it